Mytholmroyd

-Mytholmroyd (/ˈmaɪðəmrɔɪd/ MY-thəm-roid) is a large village in the Calderdale district of West Yorkshire, England, 2 mi east of Hebden Bridge.
+Mytholmroyd (/ˈmaɪðəmrɔɪd/ MY-thəm-roid) is a large village in the civil parish of Hebden Royd, in the Calderdale district of West Yorkshire, England, 2 mi east of Hebden Bridge.
 It lies in the Upper Calder Valley, 10 mi east of Burnley and 7 mi west of Halifax.
 There are more than 21 listed buildings in the village.

 Toponym

 Mytholmroyd was recorded in the 13th century as "Mithomrode" and in the 17th century as "Mitholmroide".
 The name means 'a clearing for settlement, where two rivers meet', likely derived from the Old English (ġe)mȳthum (inflected form of (ġe)mȳthe, "river mouth"), plus rodu ("field" or "clearing").
 The L was probably inserted out of confusion with the common place-name element holm, Old Norse for a small island or eyot.

 Governance

 Mytholmroyd was formerly a chapelry in the parish of Halifax.
-On 31 December 1894 Mytholmroyd became a civil parish in its own right being formed from Wadsworth, Sowerby, Erringden and Midgeley, on 1 April 1937 the parish was abolished to form Hebden Bridge.
+On 31 December 1894 Mytholmroyd became a civil parish in its own right being formed from Wadsworth, Sowerby, Erringden and Midgeley, on 1 April 1937 the parish was abolished to form Hebden Royd.
 In 1931 the parish had a population of 4468.

 The village is part of the Luddendenfoot ward of the Metropolitan borough of Calderdale.
 It has had a Labour-majority council as of May 2019 - All 3 councillors in the ward represent the Labour Party - Jane Scullion, leader of the Council, Scott Patient and Katie Kimber who has just retained the seat from the departing Roisin Cavanagh.
 It is part of the Metropolitan county of West Yorkshire.

 At a district level, Mytholmroyd Urban District Council was set up in 1894.
 In 1937 it merged with Hebden Bridge Urban District Council to become Hebden Royd Urban District Council.
 At a county level Mytholmroyd was administered by the West Riding County Council.
 Both of these were abolished as part of the reforms introduced in the Local Government Act 1972.
 They were replaced with West Yorkshire Combined Authority and Calderdale Metropolitan Borough Council.
 The Hebden Royd Town Council area forms a civil parish.
 West Yorkshire County Council was abolished in 1986, leaving Mytholmroyd represented at borough and town council level.
 The current mayor of Hebden Royd – Val Stevens (Labour, former deputy leader of Manchester City Council) – lives in the village.